dauwhe/html-first/README.md

 1. Design for humans.
 User agents need to know the primary resources and their default ordering, but so do human readers.
 Just seeing a list of URLs is not enough; one needs human-readable text describing those URLs.
 This is the heart of a table of contents—describe the contents and the location both.

 2. Make authoring easy.
-HTML is the lingua franca of the web.
-We shouldn’t require an author to learn JSON to do something that HTML can do.
-Also note it's much easier to express a hierarchical structure in HTML than in JSON, largely because you can test HTML in the browser!
+HTML is the lingua franca of the web, a language we already know.
+It's easy to find tools and syntax checkers.
+It's easy to see what you're doing, even with tricky things like nesting lists (and yes, good tables of contents are often hierarchical).

 3. Don’t repeat yourself. [“Every piece of knowledge must have a single, unambiguous, authoritative representation within a system”](https://en.wikipedia.org/wiki/Don't_repeat_yourself).
 Separating the human-readable table of contents from some machine-readable means maintaining two lists of resources.